Hevrat HaHadashot: 2017–present

 On 9 May 2017, the Israel Broadcasting Authority announced that it would cease broadcasting at the end of the week.
 The channel was replaced with Kan, on channel 11.
 At the time, Channel 2 operated on channel 22; the Educational Television Service operated on channel 23, the Sports Channel on 55, the Knesset channel on 99, and Channel 10 on 10.
 The major Israeli channels soon re-formed and moved to other channels.
 Keren Marciano went on maternity leave, and Dana Weiss anchored the evening news with Yonit Levi and Danny Kushmaro.

 Shortly before Channel 2 split, the company rebranded itself as "The News (HaHadashot)" and its content moved to Keshet 12 and Reshet 13 in HD.
 During construction of a new studio in Neve Ilan, broadcasts began originating from a temporary studio at the same location on 25 September 2017.
 Broadcasting from the new studio began on 1 November, after the Channel 2 split.

 Most broadcasts aired on both channels, except for The Economic Program (aired on Keshet 12) and Good Night Israel and Meet The Press (aired on Reshet 13).
-To cover breaking news, the channels can join the HaHadashot 12 broadcast or remain with regular programming.
+To cover breaking news, the channels can join the Hadashot 12 broadcast or remain with regular programming.

 On 31 October 2017, Channel 2's last evening news programme aired; Danny Kushmaro introduced the company's new studio, and Yonit Levi was in the temporary studio.
-The following day, HaHadashot 12 began broadcasting on Keshet 12 and Reshet 13.
+The following day, Hadashot 12 began broadcasting on Keshet 12 and Reshet 13.
 The company lost its contract for the Knesset Channel to Channel 10 on 1 August 2018.